Yogi Bear (film): Marketing

+Promotional film advert in Times Square, New York City.

 A teaser poster depicted Yogi standing behind BooBoo with the slogan, "Great things come in bears."
 The poster was much derided on the Internet because of Yogi's "wild-eyed gaze," teeth that looked like fangs, and the unfortunate combination of image and words.
 "Interesting choice, Warner Brothers," wrote Edith Zimmerman in Vulture.
-Agreed Amid Amidi in Cartoon Brew, "I’m not sure what’s more disturbing in this Yogi Bear poster: the grotesquely incompetent artwork or the dirty double entendre tagline.
-Yogi’s position behind BooBoo and the expressions on their faces don’t help matters."
+Agreed Amid Amidi in Cartoon Brew, "I'm not sure what's more disturbing in this Yogi Bear poster: the grotesquely incompetent artwork or the dirty double entendre tagline.
+Yogi's position behind BooBoo and the expressions on their faces don't help matters."

 The film's first trailer was debuted online on July 28, 2010.
 It was also attached with Cats & Dogs: The Revenge of Kitty Galore and Alpha and Omega.
 A second trailer debuted with Legend of the Guardians: The Owls of Ga'Hoole, and a third and final trailer debuted with Megamind, Tangled and Harry Potter and the Deathly Hallows – Part 1.
-One of the trailers was also attached with showings of Tron: Legacy in the United Kingdom.
+One of the trailers was also attached to showings of Tron: Legacy in the United Kingdom.